GluuFederation/docs-oxd-prod/3.1.2/sources/api/index.md

 **IMPORTANT** :

-If you are using the `oxd-https-extension`, you will need to obtain an access token to secure the interaction between your client and the `oxd-https-extension`.
-You can follow the two steps below.
+If the `oxd-https-extension` is in use, an access token needs to be obtained to secure the interaction between the client and the `oxd-https-extension`.
+Follow the two steps below:

  - [Setup Client](#setup-client) (returns `client_id` and `client_secret`.
 Make sure `uma_protection` scope is present in request)
  - [Get Client Token](#get-client-token) (pass `client_id` and `client_secret` to obtain `access_token`)